 - New Plots and Playful Schemes: Shukō in Rakugo, Japanese Comic Storytelling.

 In Text and Presentation.
 (2006).

 - Rakugo Fans at Play.
 In Fanning the Flames: Fans and Consumer Culture in Contemporary Japan. ed.
 William Kelly.
 State University of New York Press.
 (2004).

 - Oishinbo’s Adventures in Eating: What Japanese Comics Communicate about Food and Cultural Identity.
 In Gastronomica: The Journal of Food and Culture 4.4.
 (2004).

 - The Women’s Theatre of Takarazuka.
 In TDR (The Drama Review).
 T128-Winter.
 (1990).

 I teach second-year Japanese language courses as well as inter-disciplinary classes on Japan that introduce its society, folklore, performance, and literature.
-I plan to teach classes on Asian theatre and food in Asian culture starting in 2011.
+I teach classes on Asian theatre and food in Asian culture.

 - JAPN 320 - Japanese Culture